Multiuser Random Coding Techniques for Mismatched Decoding

-For clarity of exposition, we will present the analysis in the case that $\Uc=\{1,2\}$.
-The same arguments apply to the general case.
-We let $\Xi(\uv,\xv_{1},\xv_{2})$ denote the function for constructing the length-$n$ codeword from the auxiliary sequence and partial codewords, and write
+While our main result is stated for an arbitrary finite alphabet $\Uc$, the analysis will be presented for $\Uc=\{1,2\}$ for clarity.
+We proceed by presenting several definitions for this specific choice.
+We let $\Xi(\uv,\xv_{1},\xv_{2})$ denote the function for constructing the length-$n$ codeword from the auxiliary sequence and partial codewords, and we write